maxtepkeev/python-redmine/docs/resources/deal.rst

 .. hint::

-   You can also get deals from a Project, User and DealStatus resource objects directly using ``deals`` relation:
+   You can also get deals from a Project, User, DealStatus and CrmQuery resource objects directly using ``deals`` relation:

    .. code-block:: python